 - · show average error rate - In colorspace and probably also for Illumina data, gapped alignment is not necessary - --progress - run pylint, pychecker - · length histogram - check whether input is FASTQ although -f fasta is given - search for adapters in the order in which they are given on the command line - more tests for the alignment algorithm - deprecate --rest-file - --detect prints out best guess which of the given adapters is the correct one - alignment algorithm: make a 'banded' version - it seems the str.find optimization isn't very helpful.
-In any case, it should be moved into the Aligner class. - allow to remove not the adapter itself, but the sequence before or after it - instead of trimming, convert adapter to lowercase - warn when given adapter sequence contains non-IUPAC characters - try multithreading again, this time use os.pipe() or 0mq - extensible file type detection - the -times setting should be an attribute of Adapter
+In any case, it should be moved into the Aligner class. - allow to remove not the adapter itself, but the sequence before or after it - · convert adapter to lowercase - warn when given adapter sequence contains non-IUPAC characters

-2.5.1 Specifying adapters
+2.4.1 Specifying adapters

-The idea is to deprecate the -b, -g and -u parameters.
+The idea is to deprecate the -b and -g parameters.
 Only -a is used with a special syntax for each adapter type.
 This makes it a bit easier to add new adapter types in the feature.